salilab/imp/doc/manual/documenting.md

 You are encouraged to use Doxygen's
 [markdown support](http://www.stack.nl/~dimitri/doxygen/manual/markdown.html) as much as possible.

 Python code should provide Python doc strings.
+We automatically convert these into a form Doxygen can parse, so you can use Doxygen commands in them.

 All headers not in internal directories are parsed through `doxygen`.
 Any function that you do not want documented (for example,